NHS trusts under fire for adverts for midwives committed to ‘normal birth’

 NHS trusts have come under fire for posting job adverts for midwives committed to “normal birth” – just over a week after a highly damning report into baby and mother deaths.

-One advert posted by Northumbria Healthcare NHS Foundation Trust says it is “seeking a highly motivated, experienced dynamic midwife to join our team who is committed to the philosophy of normal birth.”
+One advert posted by Northumbria Healthcare NHS Foundation Trust said it is “seeking a highly motivated, experienced dynamic midwife to join our team who is committed to the philosophy of normal birth.”

 A second advert from Maidstone and Tunbridge Wells NHS Trust seeks a midwife for a midwife-led unit who is interested in the “promotion of normality”.